Healthy Homes Assessment Havelock North Central

 Rental Property Home Assessments Havelock North Central

-The areas of rental property that are affected with Health Homes Standards.
+Areas of rental properties that are impacted through Health Homes Standard.
 Healthy Homes Standard in Havelock North Central include each:

 • Living Room